opencog/atomspace/opencog/persist/README.md

 Local subdirectories include:

-* guile    -- The scheme module for the generic peristance API.
+* api      -- The generic StorageNode API.
               It provides open, close, load and store primitives that work for any of the I/O back-ends, including those not in this repo (there are at several others, including one